- »Teaching & Learning

 There is a large variety of extra-curricular activities offered, including Robot Wars Robotics club, D&T club, cookery competitions, Greenpower electric race car club and various STEM activities organised for enrichment days and the College's gifted and talented programme.

-The Head of Vocational Education is Mr S McKay.
+The Head of Vocational Education is Mr W Burton.

 The aim of the Vocational Education (VE) Department is to follow the Applied Learning ethos of ‘learning by doing’.
 As such, the VE Department offers a wide range of business and vocational courses.
 The department offers a range of Level 3 BTEC courses in Health and Social Care, Business and Travel.
 Level 2 courses are available in BTEC Children's Care, Learning and Development.

 All subjects are delivered by specialist teachers and students have computer access every lesson.
 Rooms throughout the department are equipped with interactive whiteboards.
 The VE Department’s teaching is practically based and many educational visits are undertaken by the department.
 These visits enhance the students' understanding of the subjects they are taught.